-We are emotional beings.
-From happiness to sadness, fear, anger, love, and everything in between.
+We are emotional beings—from happiness to sadness, fear, anger, love, and everything in between.
 But have you ever thought about what part of the brain controls emotions?

 These feelings seem to happen automatically and sometimes feel outside the realm of our control.
 But emotions are very much a mental process.

-The hypothalamus regulates the emotions by controlling the autonomic nervous system.
-It also controls the endocrine system which is responsible for hormone production and release.
+The hypothalamus regulates emotions by controlling the autonomic nervous system.
+It also controls the endocrine system, which is responsible for hormone production and release.

 The three hormones responsible for many of your emotions are: